adamralph/liteguard/README.md

 You'll hardly know it's there!

 LiteGuard is a .NET package available as [source](https://www.nuget.org/packages/LiteGuard.Source) or [binary](https://www.nuget.org/packages/LiteGuard) for writing guard clauses.
+If your project is an application or library which is not packaged and/or exported for use in other solutions then the binary package is usually the best choice.
+If you are writing a library which is packaged and/or exported for use in other solutions then the source code package is usually the best choice.

 Platform support: [.NET Standard 1.0 and upwards](https://docs.microsoft.com/en-us/dotnet/standard/net-standard).

+We all have to do our bit in working toward the ultimate number of published guard clause libraries which, at current estimates, is somewhere in the region of 6.02214129(27) × 10^23.

 ## Quick start